-It is vital that as construction professionals, we understand how fire affects the behaviour of steel structures.
-A structural fire can exceed temperatures of 800°C or higher, depending on the...Continue Reading
+It is vital that as construction professionals, we understand the effects of fire on steel structures.
+A structural fire can exceed temperatures of 800°C or higher, depending on the severity of the...Continue Reading

-It is vital that as construction professionals, we understand how fire affects the behaviour of steel structures.
+It is vital that as construction professionals, we understand the effects of fire on steel structures.
 A structural fire can exceed temperatures of 800°C or higher, depending on the severity of the conditions.
 Temperatures of around 550°C will cause a decline in the load-bearing properties of structural steel.
 The steel will lose its yield strength and buckle, causing it to bend, twist and ultimately collapse.

 Unprotected steel frames can resist fire for approximately 15 minutes.
 According to industry fireproofing requirements for structural steel, this period of resistance must be increased substantially.
 The length of this period can vary, based on both the size and purpose of the building.
 For instance, an office over 30m high with sprinklers must have a minimum fire resistance period of 120 minutes.